São José dos Campos: Topography

 The municipality holds the 11559 ha São Francisco Xavier Environmental Protection Area, established in 2002.

 It contains part of the 292000 ha Mananciais do Rio Paraíba do Sul Environmental Protection Area, created in 1982 to protect the sources of the Paraiba do Sul River.

 Climate

-The climate of the city can be, perhaps, best described as a mix between the subtropical climate of southern parts of the country, the tropical climate of most of the country and the subtropical highland climate (in Portuguese: clima tropical de altitude) of neighbouring mountainous regions.

-Technically, the city has a humid subtropical climate with significant less precipitation during winters (transitioning between Cfa and Cwa climatic types in the Köppen classification).
-Winters are very mild, with average temperature in the coldest month near 17 °C. Summers are not excessively hot, with average temperature of the hottest month of 24 °C.

-Frosts are very rare, happening on average once per decade.
-However, fogs are pretty usual, occurring mostly during the winters.
+São José dos Campos has a humid subtropical climate with significantly less precipitation during winters.
+Winters are very mild, with the average temperature in the coldest month near 17 °C. Summers are not excessively hot, with the average temperature of the hottest month of 24 °C. Frosts are very rare, happening on average once per decade.
+However, fogs are common, occurring mostly during the winters.

-The peaks at the northern border of the municipality (some over 2000 m high) due to altitude have colder Cwb/Cfb climates, with very occasional snowfalls.

-With global warming it is very likely that the city's climate will transition in the near future (or has already transitioned) to a true tropical climate (type 'Aw' in the Köppen climate classification).